What is my address?

-Each hall has a Resident Director (RD) who is a full-time professional staff member who lives within the building.
-The Residence Director Office can be found off the main lobby in each building.
-The Resident Director has had previous staff experience and is provided with ongoing training.
+Each hall has a resident director (RD) who is a full-time professional staff member who lives in the building.
+The office for the resident director can be found off the main lobby in each building.
+The resident director has had previous staff experience and is provided with ongoing training.
 Many of the RD's daily responsibilities deal with the general management and operation of the hall as well as interpersonal areas such as advising and counseling individuals and groups.
-Specifically, each RD is responsible for training and selecting the Resident Assistant staff, handling discipline, making referrals, and establishing an environment conducive to academic and personal development.
+Specifically, each RD is responsible for training and selecting the resident assistant staff, handling discipline, making referrals, and establishing an environment conducive to academic and personal development.

-The Resident Assistant (RA), typically an undergraduate student, lives right on your wing.
+The resident assistant (RA), typically an undergraduate student, lives right on your wing.
 The RAs major focus is to aid residents in their adjustment to university life.
-As a member of the Student Housing staff, the RA is responsible for informing you of university resources and programs, working with various aspects of hall government, offering and receiving personal feedback, developing an educational atmosphere, encouraging involvement (wing, hall, and university functions), and dealing with personal and disciplinary concerns.
+As a member of the Residence Life staff, the RA is responsible for informing you of university resources and programs, working with various aspects of hall government, offering and receiving personal feedback, developing an educational atmosphere, encouraging involvement (wing, hall, and university functions), and dealing with personal and disciplinary concerns.
 Most important, the RA's work to develop community--where each student can develop a sense of identity, find growth experiences, and feel a sense of responsibility toward others.

 May I have visitors?